-The concept of the purchase of electric vehicles has gained a certain degree of popularity among motorists, but if it is such a good idea, why is it that more people don’t purchase electric vehicles than those who do?
+The concept of the purchase of electric vehicles has gained a certain degree of popularity among motorists.
+It’s a good idea, but why is it that more people don’t purchase electric vehicles than those who do?

 Electric Vehicles – More People Are Not Buying

 One reason is that is seems that the majority of car buyers are simply not that informed about electric vehicles.
-Old habits are hard to change, and the habit of buying cars with internal combustion engines that operate solely on fossil fuels.
+Old habits are hard to change.
+The habit of buying cars with internal combustion engines that operate solely on fossil fuels.

 Another reason for the lack of sales of the electric vehicles is the lack of public charging facilities.
 People fear that if they have to travel for any distance, they will run out of power.
 Of course, that problem has been dispelled with the combination internal combustion coupled with battery power.
 When the engine runs, it charges the batteries of the car.

 One of the major reasons that truly electric cars have not been a great success is the initial price tag.
 The Tesla roadster requires an investment of $100,000 which puts out of the financial reach of the average consumer.
-Even though the Tesla has a range of nearly 300 miles before it needs to be charged, it does not reach the criteria that would make it popular for most people.
+The Tesla has a range of nearly 300 miles.
+After which it needs to be recharged.
+So far it does not reach the criteria that would make it popular for most people.

 The truly, totally electric vehicle just does not have the range to go on trips.
 While it is convenient to just travel around town, most of us do lots of driving out of town for events, shopping, business and visiting relatives.
 Until electric cars are able to have a wider reach, they will not catch on.
 Even the hybrids, such as the combination gasoline motor paired with batteries, are still very pricey and have not totally caught on either.